na-na-hi/renget/archive/2ia7a.md

 Observations: While strong and durable, Sakura Miko lacks in intelligence and is easily tricked, thus making her a liability in some cases.
 In case of mental control or her going rogue, Power Dampners should be deployed as heavy fire and artillery pin her down.
 It is advised to field another ability user to keep her restrained

 Name: Hoshimachi Suisei
-Ability:  Shining Star
+Ability:  "Shining Star"
 Description: A popular idol who fights for humanity.
 In reality, a terminally ill girl who volunteered to assimilate herself with an alien lifeform.
 Both have since merged into a new entity, who has an ability to power up as long as people ''believe'' in them, boosting their strength, speed and resistance.
 The new entity, while in love with human culture, greatly lacks in empathy
 Danger Level:  A+
 Observations: The creature seems to have a deep love for humans, but lacks in empathy and is highly volatile.
 Depowering them with a smear campaign or power dampners plus the asistance of a super powered individual could work if they ever go rogue, but they will have to be put down.

 Name: Yozora Mel
-Ability: Crimson Feast
+Ability: "Crimson Feast"
 Description: Yozora Mel is a Vampire cryptid who has lived for centuries in human society.
 It is content to be left alone, and stays clear of conflict, but when provoked she can manipulate blood.
 Aside from that, she exhibits the usual strenghts and weaknesess of her kind
 Danger Level: E. (B if provoked)
 Observations: She is reciding on the program's facilities as a political prisoner, so she's not to be harmed less we risk endangering relationships with the night creatures.
 In case she proves to be a problem, she is to be flashed with UV lanterns to burn her, then a stake to the heart will kill her.

 Name: Shirakami Fubuki
-Ability: Kitsune no Yomeiri
+Ability: "Kitsune no Yomeiri"
 Description: Shirakami Fubuki is a Kemono with Fox traits.
 She is a diplomatic envoy from the fox Deities and as such, she is allowed to leave the facilities for religious rituals.
 Her ability allows her to summon fox-fire servants, who aid her in combat or deliver messages for her.
 Shirakami loves the human race and has spoken in their behalf many times.
 Danger Level: F (S)
 Observations: Shirakami is both a divine envoy and a close relative of the current fox god, harming her might plunge humanity into a war against Kemonos and The heavens.
 As such, it is imperative that her safety is guaranteed.
 Should the necessity arise, she can be killed by normal humans

 Name: Natsuiro Matsuri
-Ability:  Matsuri-Bayashi
+Ability:  "Matsuri-Bayashi"
 Description: Natsuiro Matsuri is a minor deity of festivals and dance.
 Her ability allows her to show up at festivals and bring good fortune to those.
 Aside from that, she's being protected upon her request.
 Danger Level: Non-Combatant
 Observations: Natsuiro is a free spirit, and as such she's prone to sexual harassment and sudden mood swings, we ask personnel to please bear with her.
 The last person who tried to put her in her place was left dancing for three hours.
 Any God-killing measures are useful against her

 Name: Aki Rosenthal
-Ability: Nebula Dancer
+Ability: "Nebula Dancer"
 Description: Aki Rosenthal cannot be contained unless a power dampner collar is used on her.
 Her ability allows her to freely jump dimensions, so her information here is filled for archival purposes.
 When present in this dimension, she is allowed free roaming  as long as she doesnt bring anything with her
 Danger Level: Non-Combatant
 Observations: She is not prone to disruptions or messing with staff, but we remind our personnel that ''getting dragged to another dimension'' is not a valid excuse for missing briefing or abandoning their post.
 Killing her as she emerges from a portal will deal with the issue if she ever goes rogue

 Name: Akai Haato
-Ability: Glimpse
+Ability: "Glimpse Beyond"
 Description: A normal highschool girl.
 Her ability allows her to Glimpse into the spider net, but she has no control over when or where it will activate.
 She is being contained upon her request, and is to wear her power dampner at all times.
 All personnel scorting her must inmediatly retreat and call a strike team where she to mention the arrival of ''something''
 Danger Level: SS
 Observations: Akai Haato is a victim and not a prisoner.
 She is not to be interrogated and left alone should she desire it.
 All arachnids in her victinity should be disposed of.
 Terminating Akai Haato is not an option

 Name: Oozora Subaru
-Ability: Mental.Physical.Passion
+Ability: "Mental.Physical.Passion"
 Description: Oozora Subaru is a highschool girl with the ability to strengthen herself to superhuman levels.
 She is not contained and is currently living a monitored life outside of facilities (since her powers are non-threathening).
 She seems to use her abilities mainly to help other people and seems to be able to talk to ducks, but that last theory is yet to be proven
 Danger Level: F
 Observations: her super-human powering up can easily be dealt by a team of field troops and she lacks real-fight experience.
 She's cooperative enough, so she should be left alone.

 Name: Minato Aqua
-Ability: Silent Servant
+Ability: "Silent Servant"
 Description: Minato Aqua is a higschooler working as a live-in Maid.
 Her ability allows her to turn invisible.
 Her demure character and clumsy nature make her completely harmless and her file here exists just for her connection to Murasaki Shion
 Danger Level:  Non Combatant
 Observations: None.
 The file of her wetting herself has been expunged and the person who archived it has been punished.
 Please refrain from conducts like this.
 Any capable human should be able of disposing her

 Name: Nakiri Ayame
-Ability: Ao No Oni-Aka no Oni
+Ability: "Ao No Oni-Aka no Oni"
 Description: Nakiri Ayame is Oni royalty and as such, is to be treated like a diplomatic envoy.
 Her ability summons two indestructible swords, one that causes spiritual damage and the other that causes physical one.
 She is allowed to come and go at night and must have a bodyguard at all times
 Danger Level: C
 Observations: While the Onis are not as numerous or as powerful as other supernatural beings, they are influential.
 Their princess should be treated with respect.
 Were she to go rouge, the priority is to detain her without dealing major injuries, failed that, she will be terminated

 Name: Yuzuki Choco
-Ability: Passion
+Ability: "Passion"
 Description: Yuzuki Choco is a succubus currently roaming the world.
 She's a low priority target, since she's exceptionally powerful for her species and has proven to be able to enchant women too, but is content with just feeding herself.
 Her ability, Passion, allows her to extract information from any target she has recently engaged in sexual activity.
 Despite her reluctance to kill, we remind employees that she's still a succubus and thus, is draining life force.
 Danger Level: F
 Observations: There is a chance she might expose the world to demons if she's not checked, but aside from that she's a harmless creature who takes care of not draining too much.
 Currently disguising herself as a school nurse, strings were pulled so she was assigned to a school filled with abnormal individuals.
 Succubus are easily dealt with gunfire

 Name: Murasaki Shion
-Ability: Thaumathurgy
+Ability: "Thaumathurgy"
 Description: Murasaki Shion is an amazing witch who can cast any spell she desires thanks to her cool ass magic.
 She should be left alone unless you want to give her money.
 Also stop watching Aku-tan
 Danger Level: SDD (Super Duper Dangerous)
 Observations: File has been tampered with thanks to mind control.
 Murasaki shion, luckily, just wants to be left alone and is prone to cooperation, but she's not to be trusted.
 A power dampner will do the trick,should she grow arrogant